 Can You Go to Jail for Distracted Driving in Tennessee?

-Possibly yes, but it is very unlikely.
-Class C misdemeanors in Tennessee generally can carry a maximum 30-day prison term.
-But, T.C.A.
+Yes, possibly, but it is very unlikely.
+Class C misdemeanors in Tennessee generally carry a maximum 30-day prison term.
+However, T.C.A.
 55-8-199(c)(1) states that distracted driving violations are subject only to the imposition of a fine.
 This means people won’t receive jail sentences for distracted driving convictions.

-However, jail time may be a possibility if the behavior was especially egregious.
+However, jail time may be possible if the behavior was especially egregious.
 Depending on the driver’s specific conduct, they may receive a charge for reckless driving.
-For example, if the driver was speeding heavily and swerving while using their phone, it could count as reckless driving.
+For example, if the driver was speeding heavily and swerving while using their phone, it could be reckless driving.
 Reckless driving is a Class B misdemeanor and can result in up to six months in prison.

-If a distracted driver caused an accident and killed someone, they could receive a vehicular homicide charge.
+If a distracted driver and an unsafe motor vehicle caused an accident and killed someone, they could receive a vehicular homicide charge.
 Vehicular homicide is a felony, and a conviction can result in several years in prison, depending on the circumstances.
 Additionally, aggravating factors, such as driving under the influence, can result in harsher criminal penalties for distracted driving.

 Fighting for the MAXIMUM